mfkiwl/VoronoiFVM.jl/docs/src/runexamples.md

 ## Performance with closures

-VoronoiFVM provides two flavors of calbacks for constitutive
+VoronoiFVM provides two flavors of callbacks for constitutive
 functions:

 - Callbacks with `data` parameoter. `data` is declared as part of `Physics` and